FEMA Fire Management Assistance Declaration – Kansas Yates Center Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Kansas to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm from January 8-16, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Luther Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: